 Johann Wolfgang von Goethe used to sip Madeira wine in the cellar, Adolf Hitler stayed at least 35 times and there’s a secret tunnel dating from World War II and leading from the cellar under the adjacent market place: the Hotel Elephant, in Weimar, has a fascinating and long history.

 The Elephant was founded as an inn back in 1696 and became a hotel in 1741.
-This luxury, city centre hotel has 93 rooms, six suites, and hosts the only Michelin-starred restaurant in the German state of Thuringia.
+This luxury, city centre hotel has 93 rooms and six suites.

 Also an Enlightenment era post station, the Elephant quickly became attractive to discerning guests at a time when Weimar played host to one of the brightest courts in Europe.
 Even then it helped a place to have celebrity patrons and this was reputedly one of Goethe’s favourite haunts.
 He celebrated his 80th birthday in the Elephantenkeller, which was redesigned, along with the rest of the hotel, in the 1930s.

 In 1937 the building, which had become popular with Nazi party members after the organisation was banned in Bavaria, was pulled down and rebuilt to a design by Hermann Giesler, re-opening a year later.
 It included a flat for Hitler, who had signed the hotel guestbook as a writer from Munich on 3 July 1926, shortly after the publication of Mein Kampf.
 Now the Udo Lindenberg Suite, it has elegant wood panelling, a balcony and a meeting room.
 As a barb to the tastes of the dictator – who detested modern artworks as entarte Kunst, meaning ‘degenerate art’ – original paintings by Wassily Kandinsky and Otto Dix hang in the suite.